bouchramohamedlemine/EduAssist/eduassist/README.md

 - **Top‑k** limits how many chunks we return.
 - **Similarity threshold** ensures we only return chunks that are relevant enough.
 That keeps context high‑quality for the LLM and avoids answers when the question is outside the knowledge base.

-If no chunks pass the threshold (or the result set is empty), we **do not** call the LLM and instead respond that the topic is not in our knowledge base (“we don’t know”).
+If no chunks pass the threshold (or the result set is empty), we **do not** call the LLM and instead respond that the topic is not in our knowledge base.

 ---